Ineso1/SimpleControl/README.md

-# SimpleControl
+# drone_disturbance_rejection_control_flair

 ## Overview

-**SimpleControl** is a control framework designed for drones, providing flexible flight mode management and disturbance observer estimation.
+**drone_disturbance_rejection_control_flair** is a control framework designed for drones, providing flexible flight mode management and disturbance observer estimation.
 This project integrates various control and estimation methods and is developed for use with the [FL-AIR framework](https://gitlab.utc.fr/uav-hds/flair/flair-src).

 ![DroneSimulation](./ReadmeImages/droneSim.png)